dsent/bullet-addons/src/outline-popup/outline-popup-readme.md

 ## Usage

-Read the repo's [README](../README.md) for general installation instructions.
+Read the repo's [README](../../README.md) for general installation instructions.

-Add the CSS and JS to your Bullet's Code area, either globally (recommended) or per-page.
+Add the CSS and JS to Bullet's Code area site-wide (per-page is possible, but not recommended).
 Optionally add a config `<span>` to a `bullet:HTML` code block to tweak behavior.

 The outline will appear automatically if the page contains at least `data-min-items` (default is 3) headings.